Agility Projects

 Catalyzing high-risk, high-reward discoveries to fuel a robust pipeline

-The Alliance is supporting interdisciplinary research teams to pioneer early-stage exploratory projects to support and expand our scientific program.
+The Alliance supported interdisciplinary research teams via our Agility Project Program with the goal of pioneering early-stage exploratory projects to support and expand our scientific program.

-These agility projects are chosen on a competitive basis to advance the scientific and translational mission of the Alliance.
+These agility projects were chosen on a competitive basis to advance the scientific and translational mission of the Alliance.

-They are diverse in focus areas – from studying mental resilience in female athletes to developing orthbiologics to treat tendon injuries to optimizing computational models of muscle regeneration.
-Yet each uniquely complements the Alliance’s existing research and translational efforts within human performance.
+They were diverse in focus areas – from studying mental resilience in female athletes to developing orthbiologics to treat tendon injuries to optimizing computational models of muscle regeneration.
+Yet each uniquely complemented the Alliance’s existing research and translational efforts within human performance.

 Latest News from Our Agility Projects